Pinnawala Elephant Orphanage: History

 The Pinnawala Elephant Orphanage was established by the Sri Lankan Department of Wildlife Conservation in 1975 for feeding and providing care and sanctuary to orphaned baby elephants that were found in the wild.
 The orphanage was located at the Wilpattu National Park, then shifted to the tourist complex at Bentota and then to the Dehiwala Zoo.
 From the Zoo it was shifted to Pinnawala village on a 25 acre coconut plantation adjacent to the Maha Oya River.
+The land was donated to the Government of Sri Lanka by the Adhikaram Mudiyanse Family (Pinnawala Family) of Kandy.

 The primary residential care area is on the east side of Highway B199, Rambukkana Road.
 The main site also has some restaurants and refreshment stands, and management buildings including sleeping sheds and veterinary facilities.
 The elephant bathing and viewing area along the Oya River is directly opposite on the west side of the highway.

 At the time it was settled, the orphanage had five baby elephants which formed its nucleus.
 The addition of orphans continued till 1995 when the Elephant Transit Home (ETH) adjoining Udawalawe National Park was created by the DWC.
 Since then, orphaned babies have been taken to the ETH and addition to the Pinnawala herd has been mostly through births occurring there.

 It was planned for the facility to attract local and foreign visitors, the income from which would help to maintain the orphanage.
 The Pinnawala Orphanage has since become a tourist attraction.
 In 1978, the orphanage was taken over by the Department of National Zoological Gardens Sri Lanka.
 In 1982 an elephant breeding program was launched.

 Visitors to the park can view the care and daily routine of the elephants, such as bottle-feeding of elephant calves, feeding of all other elephants, and bathing in the Ma Oya (River).